 The most common symptoms of medulloblastoma include behavioral changes, changes in appetite, symptoms of increased pressure on the brain (eg, headache, nausea, vomiting, and drowsiness, as well as problems with coordination).
 Unusual eye movements may also occur.

 Treatment consists of surgical removal of as much tumor as possible, radiation, and then chemotherapy (in older children and adults).
-Learn more about different treatment options for brain tumors on our Treatment page.

 How well a patient responds to treatment is affected by the age they are at the time of diagnosis, the size and extent of the tumor, the amount of mass that can be removed safely, and the level of metastatic disease.